opencv/opencv/modules/photo/doc/hdr_imaging.rst

 Pixels are weighted using contrast, saturation and well-exposedness measures, than images are combined using laplacian pyramids.

+The resulting image weight is constructed as weighted average of contrast, saturation and well-exposedness measures.

 The resulting image doesn't require tonemapping and can be converted to 8-bit image by multiplying by 255, but it's recommended to apply gamma correction and/or linear tonemapping.

 For more information see [MK07]_.